pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Information Sharing

 Our consumer privacy notice describes personal information we may collect about you, including your name, address, telephone number, and other information we receive from you, information about your account and transactions, and information we receive from credit reporting agencies and other sources.
 You authorize us to disclose this information to affiliates and nonaffiliated third parties as permitted by applicable law except as you or we limit those disclosures under the terms of our consumer privacy notice.
 A copy of our consumer privacy notice accompanies your Agreement and we will provide it thereafter as required by applicable law.
-You may obtain a copy of our consumer privacy notice at any branch, by calling us toll-free within the U.S. at 1-888-214-0017, by calling CitiPhone Banking® (see the "Contact Us" section of this Manual for telephone numbers) or by visiting citibank.com.
+You may obtain a copy of our consumer privacy notice at any branch, by calling us toll-free within the U.S. at 1-888-214-0017, by calling CitiPhone Banking® (see the 'Contact Us' section of this Manual for telephone numbers) or by visiting citibank.com.
 You may change your privacy preferences at any time by calling the toll free number listed in our privacy notice.
 We may take as long as thirty (30) days from our receipt of your privacy choices to process your request.

 ## Limitation on Time to Sue or Arbitrate

 Unless otherwise required by law, an action, proceeding or arbitration by you to enforce an obligation, duty or right arising under this Agreement or by law with respect to your account or any account service must be commenced within one (1) year after the cause of action accrues (two (2) years if the governing state law of your account is Texas).

-Account Opening/Ownership/Maintenance |

-10

 ## Recording Your Service Requests